 - Conspiracy Theorist: The narrator of “Controller”.
 "Perfect System" might count.

-- Cover Version: "You Really Got Me" and "I Am The Walrus".
+- Cover Version: "You Really Got Me", "I Am the Walrus" and "Violent Love"note .

 - Crapsack World: A distressingly large number of their songs seem to be about (with apologies to Iron Maiden) the evil that men do.
 Murder, statutory rape, and mindless mischief are all on hand in abundance, along with plenty of paranoia and apocalyptic imagery.
 And the most horrifying part?
 It's all served up in the form of infectiously catchy Latin/Caribbean-styled pop-rock!